liangcj/AcerC720CrunchBang/README.md

 * Restart Openbox (`Super-Space` ==> Settings ==> Openbox ==> Restart) to put the changes into effect.

-See the `rc.xml` file in this repository for the full, edited file (will also contain other shortcuts for sound, page-up/down, home/end, delete, and caps lock).
+See the `rc.xml` file in this repository for the full, edited file (will also contain modifications for all other shortcuts mentioned in this guide).

 Keyboard shortcuts for Page-Up, Page-Down, Home, End, Delete, Caps Lock
 ---